- Jul 11, 2025

 See also: 10 Most Iconic Temples in Maharashtra

-Shri Trimbakeshwar temple is one of the ancient Lord Shiva temples, which is located in the heart of Nashik, Maharashtra.
-The holy shrine is not only known as one of the twelve Jyotirlinga but also houses three lingams - Brahmas, Vishnu, and Mahesh ( Shiva), which reside near the Holy Godavari River, that also recognised as Gautami Ganga.
+Shri Trimbakeshwar temple is one of the ancient Lord Shiva temples located in the heart of Nashik, Maharashtra.
+The holy shrine is not only known as one of the twelve Jyotirlinga but also houses three lingams - Brahma, Vishnu, and Mahesh ( Shiva), which reside near the Holy Godavari River, which is also recognised as Gautami Ganga.
 Trimbakeshwar is not only a place for worship but also carries a living legacy of rich mythology and ancient knowledge.

 Location: Trimbak town (30km from Nashik), Maharashtra.